Best Smart Rings UK 2026: 8 Top Picks Compared

 If you own an iPhone and sleep is your priority: Buy the Oura Ring 4.
 Pay the subscription.
 The sleep staging is the best available, the app is the most enjoyable to use, and the AI Advisor has matured into something genuinely useful.

 If you want the best ring without a subscription: Buy the RingConn Gen 2.
 It's our top recommendation for the majority of buyers.
-The battery life is best-in-class, the sleep apnoea screening is unique at this price point, and the data is honest.
+The battery life is best-in-class, the sleep apnoea screening is unusual at this price point, and the data is honest.

 If you have slim fingers or wear other rings: Buy the RingConn Gen 2 Air.
 It disappears on the finger in a way no other ring quite manages.